mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 {{<img src="aten.webp" max-width="500px" has-border="true" alt="Screenshot of ATEN KVM over IP device selling for $929.95" caption="TinyPilot's enterprise competitors sell similar devices for twice the price.">}}

 But I didn't want to sell out.
 I'd asked customers to take a chance on me as a new, unproven hardware manufacturer.
-Running off with the cash would have felt like a massive betrayal to our customers and the TinyPilot team.
+Running off with the cash would have felt like a massive betrayal to my customers and the TinyPilot team.

-I wanted a buyer who would keep investing in the company, not a competitor who would just shutter the product or bleed it dry.
+I wanted a buyer who would keep investing in the company, not a competitor who would just axe the product or bleed it dry.

 ### FE International: The wrong broker for TinyPilot